 Regular class attendance is critical to student success in the learning process.
 Students are expected to attend and actively participate in lecture, laboratory, and shop activities as dictated in course syllabi.
 All instructors will take attendance.
-Students can view their recorded attendance in my.dunwoody (http:// my.dunwoody.edu/).
+Please work with your instructor or faculty advisor to verify your class attendance.
 Absences are closely monitored by the Registrar, Student Affairs, and the Provost's Office.
 Dunwoody reserves the right to withdraw any student absent for five or more days in a row and/or, as noted above, as dictated in course syllabi.